chexxor/purescript-documentation-discussion/03-Purpose-and-Principles/Documentation-Principles.md

 ## Documentation Structure

 - **Well-defined Documentation Formats**: Documentation is easiest to maintain if it follows a well-defined format.
 Templates offer a simple way of starting a new document.
-- **Clearly-defined Documentation Audience, Scope, and Terms**: Documentation is easiest to maintain if it clearly defines its audience, its goal, and the primary terms it uses.
+- **Clearly-defined Documentation Audience, Scope, and Terms**: Documentation is easiest to maintain if it clearly defines its audience, its goal, and its primary terms.

 ## Documentation Content